-Valet parking is available at Deluxe Resorts.
+Valet parking at Walt Disney World is available at Deluxe Resorts.
 The fee is $25 per day, plus gratuity.
 Tables in Wonderland members receive free valet parking when dining at a resort that offers valet parking.
 Guests must show a restaurant receipt and Tables in Wonderland card when retrieving their car.

 Self- Parking at the Swan and Dolphin is $18.
 There is a $5 fee for parking at Shades of Green Resort.
 There are occasional, seasonal parking restrictions at other resorts, particularly during the Christmas season.